trycourier/courier-ios/Docs/Authentication.md

                 <code>accessToken</code>
             </td>
             <td align="left">
                 The key or token needed to authenticate requests to the Courier API.
 When you are ready for production, you should be using a generated <code>accessToken</code>.
-More information about <a href="https://github.com/trycourier/courier-ios/blob/feature/inbox-docs/Docs/Authentication.md#going-to-production"><code>Generating an accessToken</code></a>.
             </td>
             <td align="left">
                 For testing only: <a href="https://app.courier.com/settings/api-keys"><code>authKey</code></a><br>